-We have reluctantly decided to cancel Labor Day Dance Away 2020 due to the coronavirus pandemic.
-The good news is that we have reserved the camp for Labor Day weekend 2021 (Sept.
-3 – 6, 2021), and most of this year’s talent will be joining us then.
-Stay tuned for more details.
+We have reluctantly decided to postpone Labor Day Dance Away 2021 due to the coronavirus pandemic.
+The good news is that we have reserved the camp for Labor Day weekend 2023 (Sept.
+1 – 4, 2023).
+We have not yet confirmed the talent so stay tuned for more details.

 Join us for an ALL-INCLUSIVE weekend of dancing and music at beautiful Camp Cedar Glen, in the mountains near the historic town of Julian, east of San Diego, California!
 Arrive, park, relax, and enjoy!
 No hotels, no restaurants . . . just clean mountain air and starry nights . . .

 |Talent||About Camp||Registration, Cost, & |